HighwayStar/android_kernel_xiaomi_mocha/README.txt

    directory to include support for building the Synaptics DSX driver.
 Use the equivalent files in the tarball as examples.

-** Update your defconfig by referring to the defconfigs in the tarball as examples.
+** Update your defconfig by referring to the defconfig in the tarball as an example.

-** Update your board file by referring to the board files in the tarball as examples.
+** Update your board file by referring to the board file in the tarball as an example.

 ** "make clean" your kernel.